Andrea Catherwood: Journalism career

 In 2006, she was scheduled to appear on the celebrity special of The X Factor: Battle of the Stars and to sing with James Hewitt but ITV management refused to give her permission to appear on the show.
 In 2007, she was a contestant on the ITV series Vernon Kay's Gameshow Marathon.

-In July 2009, to coincide with the 40th anniversary of the NASA moon landings, ITN produced five special 10-minute programmes for ITV titled Mission to the Moon – News from 1969.
+In July 2009, to coincide with the 40th anniversary of the NASA Moon landings, ITN produced five special 10-minute programmes for ITV titled Mission to the Moon – News from 1969.
 Catherwood, a former ITN newscaster and correspondent, reported for these specials.
 The first aired at 22:35 on ITV on Wednesday 15 July and ran the following Thursday, Friday, Sunday and Monday.

 In October 2009 Catherwood joined Bloomberg Television as part of the news station's relaunch, where she anchored Briefing, The Pulse, and Last Word.
 She left in March 2012.

 Catherwood is now a weekly contributor to This Morning on ITV, as well as writing for The Mail on Sunday.

 Over the past three years she has been a presenter on various Radio 4 programmes.
-She presented BBC Radio 4's Woman's Hour, as well as You and Yours, and is a regular stand-in presenter of the Media Show on Radio 4.
+She presented BBC Radio 4's Woman's Hour, as well as You and Yours, and is a regular stand-in presenter of The Media Show on Radio 4.
 In September 2017, she appeared on the BBC Radio 4 programme Great Lives, nominating Constance Markievicz for a great life.
 As of December 2020 she still presented Woman's Hour occasionally; however her future participation was uncertain.

 In October 2022, Catherwood began presenting Feedback on BBC Radio 4; the programme holds the BBC to account by allowing the radio listeners to express their opinions.

 Personal life

-Catherwood married lawyer Graham Smith on 3 July 2002 at a private family ceremony in Kenmare, in the west of Ireland.
+Catherwood married lawyer Graham Smith on 3 July 2002 at a private family ceremony in Kenmare, in the south-west of Ireland.
 The couple have three children.